codethechange/guides/guide_js.rst

 Typescript
 ==========

-Imagine you have the following function to check someone will be of legal drinking age in the US exactly 5 years from now given their current age:
+Imagine you have the following function to check if someone will be of legal drinking age in the US exactly 5 years from now given their current age: